Table of Contents

 A highly contagious rash on one side of the body, along with a fever and pain, are just a few of the potentially catastrophic side effects of this vaccine.
 Other, much more severe shingles vaccine side effects can also occur.
 In fact, this virus can endanger the lives of even elderly people by inflicting lasting nerve damage, meningitis, blindness, paralysis, and even spinal cord inflammation.

 The Zostavax vaccine exposes immunosuppressed patients to a number of health hazards, including the possibility of contracting chicken pox and shingles themselves.

 What are the actual life issues associated with Zostavax?

-A Wisconsin woman filed Zostavax lawsuits against Merck, claiming that the vaccination didn’t protect her from shingles as expected and instead gave her repeated shingles outbreaks.
+A Wisconsin woman filed a Zostavax shingles lawsuit against Merck, claiming that the vaccination didn’t protect her from shingles as expected and instead gave her repeated shingles outbreaks.

-A South Carolina man has filed a Zostavax side effects lawsuit against Zostavax, alleging that he started losing sight in one eye two months after receiving the vaccine.
+A South Carolina man has filed a Zostavax side effects lawsuit against Merck shingles vaccine, alleging that he started losing sight in one eye two months after receiving the vaccine.
 The man was later identified with retinal necrosis or tissue decay in his retina.

-Norman Sukkar, a litigant, alleges that Merck’s defective Zostavax vaccine was the main cause of his permanent injuries and that the vaccine poses a serious risk of bodily harm to consumers.
+Norman Sukkar, a litigant, alleges that Merck’s defective Zostavax vaccine was the main cause of his permanent Zostavax injury and that the vaccine poses a serious risk of bodily harm to consumers.

-The Merck Zostavax lawsuit claims that the shingles vaccine poses a high risk to individuals.
+The Merck Zostavax shingles lawsuit claims that the shingles vaccine poses a high risk to individuals.
 The Zostavax shingles vaccination mostly causes shingles and zoster-related injuries.
 So, the exact thing that was supposed to protect them from shingles actually gave them shingles.

 In the last two years, there have been over 1,000 reports to the FDA of serious horrific events involving the Zostavax vaccine, including reports of 36 deaths.